FlagMAN-D Blog

 Compliance with notice periods

-• An employee can resign voluntarily by submitting a written notice 14 calendar days in advance, which may be shortened under certain conditions specified in Article 85(2) of the Labor Code.
-For company directors, their deputies, and chief accountants, the notice period is one month.
+Moldovan legislation sets clear timeframes and procedural requirements for notifying employees in case of dismissal.
+An employee has the right to terminate the individual employment contract on their own initiative (resignation) by submitting a written notice 14 calendar days in advance, or in a shorter period under the circumstances outlined in Article 85(2) of the Labor Code of the Republic of Moldova.
+For company managers, their deputies, and chief accountants, the notice period is one month.

 Issuing the dismissal order